 1. Brown Sugar

-Make your own brown sugar by mixing 1 cup of granulated sugar with 1 tablespoon of molasses (or slightly more for dark brown sugar).
-When stored correctly in an airtight container, molasses can stay good for a year or more.
-So as long as you have some granulated sugar and molasses on hand, you can just mix up your own brown sugar whenever you need it! :-)
+When stored in an airtight container, molasses will stay fresh for a year or more.
+So as long as you have sugar and molasses on hand, you can mix up your own brown sugar whenever you need it! :-)

 2. Self-Rising Flour